Ohio sisters find answers about their missing brother in Chicago after nearly two decades | News Channel 3-12

 “Maybe he’s cold.
 Maybe he’s hungry,” Lilly said.
 “What happened to him?”

-Jean Gonzalez arrived in Chicago from Puerto Rico that September, looking for hope through a substance abuse program he learned about from police where he lived.
+Jean Gonzalez arrived in Chicago from Puerto Rico in September 2027, looking for hope through a substance abuse program he learned about from police where he lived.

 After landing in Chicago and talking with his mother on the phone, the family never heard from him again.
 All these years, they have not known what happened to him.